-- > Must ideally be placed beneath the waterline for optimal yield/output.

-- ightharpoonup Note: If it is not possible to install the motor block beneath the waterline, it is necessary to install the optional booster pump.

-- > Composed of the 230 or 120 Volt motor.

-- > Must be installed in a ventilated space.
+- > Must ideally be placed beneath the waterline for optimal yield/output. - ightharpoonup Note: If it is not possible to install the motor block beneath the waterline, it is necessary to install the optional booster pump. - > Composed of the 230 Volt or 120 Volt motor. - > Must be installed in a ventilated space.

-- > A fuse holder is provided.